Our tour of Europe

 I mentioned previously that we were going to store our RV.
 We have never done this in the last seven years of full-time RVing.
 Getting the RV ready for our tour of Europe is quite the project.
 In the next two weeks, I will install a new skylight (to solve that leak), fix our slide motor, which has a cracked gearbox, and fix our propane shut-off valve.

 Fixing our main propane shut-off valve isn’t required, but I have been trying to use all the propane (every last drop) for over a month now.
-You want the tank to be empty to replace the main propane shut-off valve.
+You want the tank to be empty so you can replace the main propane shut-off valve.
 Our propane tank gauge has read “empty” for over a month and is still working fine.

-I will fill our fuel tank to full and treat the fuel so it doesn’t gum up while we are gone.
+I will fill our fuel tank to full and treat the fuel to prevent it from gumming up while we are gone.
 The day before our departure, I will flush and drain our storage tanks so they will be ready to be used when we return.
 I will remove the water filter element on the freshwater tank so I can replace it as soon as we return.

 I mentioned our electrical system change so that our solar array would charge our chassis battery when we were gone without using our inverter.
 If you missed that article, here is a link.
 Solar charging RV chassis batteries.